superglovv/RocketGame/README.md

 - Menu:

-When the build powers on, the LCD screen displays the game’s title, "Rocket vs Asteroids," along with "Shoot to start!" and "Press the joystick to open menu."
+When the build powers on, the LCD screen displays "Shoot to Start" and "Right for Menu" guiding the player to make a choice.

-Pressing the joystick opens a menu where options are displayed one at a time, and navigation is handled using the joystick.
-Players scroll through options by pushing the joystick up or down, enter a menu item by swiping right, go back by swiping left, and confirm selections by pressing the joystick.
+Pressing the joystick opens a menu where options are displayed two at a time, and navigation is handled using the joystick.
+Players scroll through options by pushing the joystick up or down, enter a menu item by swiping right.
+Any changes to the settings or game mode selection are automatically saved upon returning to the previous menu.

-The menu includes a Leaderboard for the Time Rush mode (top three scores from the Time Rush mode).
+The menu includes:

-The Modes menu allows players to select between Classic (standard mode) and Time Rush (game with a fixed timer, competitive) with modes activated by pressing the fire button.
+  - the Game Modes menu that allows players to select between Classic (standard mode with unlimited ammo and no time restriction) and Time Rush (game with a fixed timer and ammo, competitive)

-The How to Play menu provides instructions on game mechanics, such as movement, shooting, ammo management, and mode descriptions, with navigation handled through up and down joystick movements.
+  - a Leaderboard for the Time Rush mode (top five scores from the Time Rush mode)

-The Settings menu includes options to adjust brightness (from 1 to 5) and toggle or adjust volume levels, with changes confirmed by pressing the joystick.
+  - the Settings menu, which includes options to adjust brightness (from 0 to 100%) and adjust volume levels (from 0 to 100%)
+  - an Easter egg counter.

 This intuitive system mimics retro arcade controls, enhancing the user experience with easy navigation, customizability, and a nostalgic feel.

-For this project, I will leverage various features from previous lab exercises:
+For this project, I will leverage the following features from previous lab exercises:

 - Interrupts and timers from Lab 2 will be utilized for precise timing of events such as asteroid movement, projectile firing, and the countdown sequence.
 - Button handling from Lab 0 will manage user inputs, including the fire button and joystick button presses.
-- AnalogWrite and AnalogRead from Lab 3 will be employed for joystick control and possibly adjusting features like brightness or buzzer output.
+- AnalogWrite and AnalogRead from Lab 3 will be employed for joystick control.

 ---